alexandercbooth/spark-aws-jumpstart/01-Module-1.md

 Where `stella-key` is what ever you have named your key.

 ### aws VPC or, your own private paradise
-To setup a VPC on aws, we need to,
+To setup a VPC on aws, we need to do the following things.
+To do them all at once, use the script I have provided [here](scripts/setup-vpc.sh).
 - create VPC
 ```bash
 export vpcId=`aws ec2 create-vpc --cidr-block 10.0.0.0/28 --query 'Vpc.VpcId' --output text`